We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Mauritius has Bitcoin-friendly legislation, welcoming Bitcoin and other cryptocurrencies within its borders.
 Unfortunately, the island nation only has a few exchanges for its citizens to use.

-Both exchanges require you to verify your identity before you can trade.
-Unfortunately, Mauritius doesn't have any Bitcoin ATMs either.
-If privacy is a concern, LocalBitcoins is your best bet.
+Coinmama does require you to verify your identity before you can trade though.
+And unfortunately, Mauritius doesn't have any Bitcoin ATMs, so if privacy is a concern, LocalBitcoins is your better bet.

 LocalBitcoins is a trading platform that matches buyers and sellers on the Bitcoin network, facilitating private peer to peer exchanges without needing identity verification.
 Just make sure you follow the rules, so a thief doesn't take advantage of you.